zkurtz/quartoogle/README.md

 *Pronounced "kor-TOO-gul"*

-Compile your analytical reports directly to google docs, enabling your readers to comment directly on your work.
+Compile your analytical reports directly to google drive.
 Powered by [quarto](https://quarto.org/) and the [Google Drive API](https://developers.google.com/drive).

 Use it from the command line: